-The preparation of financial statements in accordance with IFRS requires management to make estimates and assumptions that affect the reported amount of assets and liabilities and disclosure of contingencies at the date of the financial statements and the reported amounts of revenues and expenses during the reporting period.
+The preparation of financial statements in accordance with IFRS Accounting Standards as issued by the IASB requires management to make estimates and assumptions that affect the reported amount of assets and liabilities and disclosure of contingencies at the date of the financial statements and the reported amounts of revenues and expenses during the reporting period.
 The estimates and associated assumptions are based on historical experience and other factors that are considered to be relevant.
 Key sources of estimation uncertainty include the insurance contract liability (see Notes 4 and 7).
 Actual results may differ from these estimates.